 The renewed Land Legacy Trust is critical to meeting both growing environmental challenges and the ambitious new commitment of protecting 20% of the province by 2030.

 Learn more about and support Nova Scotia’s conservation land trusts.

 All Nova Scotians share this success.

-So we invite Nova Scotians to show their appreciation and support its renewal.
+We invite Nova Scotians to show their appreciation and support of this innovative program.

 Please join us in celebrating the Land Legacy Trust and the many outstanding natural areas protected so far.